gcarvellas/grand-archiver/README.md

 ## About
 This bot is called the Grand Archiver.
 This bot has a number of commands, but first, here is how to setup the bot:

+**NOTE (4/1/2020): JDA is required for this program to work and the latest version of JDA requires Maven. the xml file for Maven is in this github page.

 Each folder is a class in Java.
 I used eclipse to make this program

 ## Instructions